SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

   **Endpoint Home**

-  Sending a GET request to this endpoint ([https://start.steeltoe.io/api](https://start.steeltoe.io/api/config)/) will respond with essentials of the service.
+  Sending a GET request to this endpoint ([https://start.steeltoe.io/api/](https://start.steeltoe.io/api/)) will respond with essentials of the service.
 Things like what parameters can be provided when generating a project and what dependencies are available for use.

   **Generate Project**

-  This endpoint supports both the GET and POST methods.
+  The endpoint `https://start.steeltoe.io/api/project` supports both the GET and POST methods.
 This is where all the Initializr magic happens.
-As a GET request include parameters in the querystring.
-As a POST request, provide your project metadata as JSON in the body.
+Send a GET request and include parameters in the querystring.
+Send a POST request and provide your project metadata as JSON in the body.
 Either way the response will be a zip of the generated project.

   **Service Configuration**

-  The config endpoint ([https://start.steeltoe.io/api/config](https://start.steeltoe.io/api/config)/) provides a way to get how Initializr has been configured.
+  The config endpoint ([https://start.steeltoe.io/api/config/](https://start.steeltoe.io/api/config/)) provides a way to get how Initializr has been configured.
 This endpoint has quite a few sub-endpoints that let you drill deeper into specific config values.
 Say you wanted to know what .NET runtimes are supported as well what the default version is.
-You could send a request to [https://start.steeltoe.io/api/config/dotNetFrameworks](http://52.179.217.184/api/project) and receive a JSON formatted answer.
+You could send a request to [https://start.steeltoe.io/api/config/dotNetFrameworks](https://start.steeltoe.io/api/config/dotNetFrameworks) and receive a JSON formatted answer.

   You can create quite a rich set of tooling with the config endpoint.
 In true cloud-native design, you can run instances of Initializr in different environments while the tooling keeps a consistent experience.